-Each MIDI Expression has an internal LED that provides visual feedback when you plug in the device, plug in a pedal, or select a device with the Control Application.
+MIDI Expression devices have an LED that provides visual feedback when you plug in the device, plug in a pedal.
+By default the LED is normally off, only briefly turning on for feedback, but can be changed to normally on from the Settings Panel of the Control Application.